sith-lab/amulet/README.md

 ==============================================================================================
 ```

-Hopefully your results table has some violations to discover!

 # Development
+- If you plan to extend Amulet locally, please fork the amulet and amulet-gem5 (defense) repositories and update the remote addresses in the docker scripts.
-- Any changes in the revizor-side repo besides `revizor_run.sh` & `optional_run.sh` needs to be pushed (so the container can pull the new updates)
+- Any changes in your amulet or amulet-gem5 repos will needs to be pushed to remote, so the container can pull the new updates during builds
-- Any changes at all in the gem5-side repo needs to be pushed
-- Outside changes can be pulled inside the container, but pushing inside changes will cause a git error
 - Must push new changes from outside container & pull them inside the container to get updates.
+- Pushing changes from inside the container will cause a git error.

-## Git Messages (From microsoft/sca-fuzzer)
+## Comment Messages

-We practice the following conventions for commit messages:
+We practice the following conventions for commit messages (similar to microsoft/sca-fuzzer):

 ```
 <scope>: [<type>] <subject>